ABRaquel/cybersec/04-Linux-SysAdmin-Fundamentals/homework/README.md

 1. Command to install Lynis: `sudo apt install lynis`

-2. Command to see documentation and instructions: `sudo lynis --help`
+2. Command to see documentation and instructions: `sudo lynis --help` or `man lynis`

 3. Command to run an audit: `sudo lynis audit system`